Melana Scantlin

-Melana Scantlin (born December 4, 1977 Gladstone, Missouri) is an American entertainment journalist and former Miss Missouri USA, All-American Scholar recipient and former reality TV participant who has competed in the Miss Teen USA and Miss USA pageants.
+Melana Scantlin (born December 4, 1977 Gladstone, Missouri) is an American entertainment journalist, sports journalist and former Miss Missouri USA, and reality TV star who also competed in the Miss Teen USA and Miss USA pageants.
+In college, she was named to the Dean's List, The National Dean's List and Who's Who Among College and University Students.